TheCandidStartup/TheCandidStartup.github.io/_drafts/modern-react-virtual-scroll-grid-8.md

 The critical decision is whether paging is needed at all.
 If the total size of the grid is small enough there's no paging needed.
 We define the derivative props to use a single page spanning the container.
 Everything will behave as before.

 If the size is too large, we set up for paging.
 SlickGrid has some complicated code that tries to dynamically determine the size at which a container would break.
-Unless the browser is Firefox, where the dynamic code doesn't work, in which a hardcoded limit of six million pixels is used.
+The dynamic code doesn't work with Firefox, in which case a hardcoded limit of six million pixels is used.

 I prefer the simplicity of using the same limit for all browsers.
 I don't want to chase after obscure bugs caused by subtle differences in behavior.
 A six million pixel container should be plenty.
-Each page is sixty thousand pixels so there are at least 100 pages.
+Each page is sixty thousand pixels and there are at least 100 pages.
 Even on the highest resolution monitor it will take a lot of scrolling before you get to a page boundary.

 The `scaleFactor` variable (called `cj` in the SlickGrid code) is used to calculate the rendering offset for each page.